bramtechs/bramtechs/README.md

 # 🐺🌕 Hello world!

-I am an independent mobile game developer that loves using lower level technologies and programming languages, striving for speed and efficiency with deep understanding of the underlying system.
+I am an independent software and mobile game developer that loves using lower level technologies and programming languages, striving for speed and efficiency with deep understanding of the underlying system.

 _"If we never dared to reinvent the wheel, we would still be riding horse carriages."_